rottencandy/nixfiles/README.md

 - Initial build

-    - Using [flakes](https://nixos.wiki/wiki/Flakes) requires git, use a temporary shell if not available: `nix-shell -p git`
+    - Using [flakes](https://nixos.wiki/wiki/Flakes) requires git, use a temporary shell if not available: `nix-shell -p git gnumake vim`

     - Use experimental flags for first build, since flakes are not available by default